sfbuysse/SW_IT_PopDiffPlasticity/02_Analysis.md

   return(df)
 }

-# get the means table, no backtransforming - can add pairwise to do comparisons within treatment or within population, but not both at the same time. commented out is the old predict means functions
+# get the means table, no backtransforming - can add pairwise to do comparisons within treatment or within population, but not both at the same time.
-#get_table <- function(model){
-#  tab <- predictmeans(model=model, modelterm = "Treatment:Population", plot = FALSE)
-#  return(tab$mean_table)
-#}
 get_table <- function(model){
   tab <- emmeans(model, c("Treatment", "Population"), type = "response")
   return(tab)
 }
-# function to backtransform - not needed with emmeans
-#undo_log10 <- function(x){
-#  10^x
-#}

-#get the means table with backtransforming from log. predict means version is commented out.
-#get_table_bt <- function(model){
-#  tab <- predictmeans(model=model, modelterm = "Treatment:Population", trans=undo_log10, plot = FALSE)
-#  return(tab$mean_table)
-#}
-# note this ONLY shows the backtransformed values, so the figures with non-transformed data will need to change (and all figures will actually if I commit to this)
+#for backtransformed
 get_table_bt <- function(model){
   tab <- get_table(update(ref_grid(model), tran = "log10"))
   return(tab)
 }
 ```

-The modelling function runs a mixed model where each trait is predicted by population, treatment, and their interaction while accounting for random effects of line nested within population and soil mix batch number.
+The modelling function runs a mixed model where each trait is predicted by population, treatment, and their interaction while accounting for random effects of line nested within population and soil mix batch number -> and just line in the final model.

-If the interaction term in this model is significant, 4 additional models are run to identify differences between population in each treatment and differences between treatments for each population

 ### Phenology